locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 In this post I explore a data warehouse SLA from the most common perspective, that of a business stakeholder.

 ### Services provided
 At a 30,000 foot level you are providing data access.
 However, I recommend going as specific as possible when describing the data services provided.
 Greater specificity helps to align expectations on which fields are included and the definition of those fields (specificity also helps to frame future discussions when adding additional fields to the data warehouse).
-Definitions become increasingly important when the data is used to calculate individual performance and compensation.
+Field definition becomes increasingly important when the data is used to calculate individual performance and compensation.

 The counter point is that you don't want to go overboard - you are not providing value to the business if you spend all your time working on a data dictionary.
 You should not expect to have a detailed data dictionary early in the life of your data warehouse.
 Find the right balance between specificity and the resources available to you.